trolololololololololololol/pikachu-interpreter/README.md

 # Pikachu Interpreter

-This is an interpreter for Pikachu written in python.
+This is a rework of an interpreter for Pikachu written in python.

 The definition of the esoteric programming language named 'pikachu' can be found [here](http://trove42.com/introducing-pikachu-programming-language/)